Okay. So what can you do with a degree in mathematics? Actually, just about anything. No really, we mean it.

 commodities, or with foreign exchange.

 Knitwear -- Higher mathematics is rarely used directly in the knitwear industry, but the types of abstraction and rigorous thinking in which mathematicians are trained are used all the time.
 Kate Atherley is a technical editor of knitting patterns.
 Sandy Black is a professor of knitwear design (interview).
 Lynne Barr (interview) creates technically innovative designs.
-Or, do it all: Amy Herzog has dual careers as knitwear designer and cybersecurity researcher (here are two recent papers).
+Or, do it all: Amy Herzog has dual careers as knitwear designer and cybersecurity expert (here are two older papers).

 Law or Medicine -- A major in mathematics is a good preparation for law or medical school.
 Here are a law testimonial and a medicine testimonial.